Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

 \section{Experimental Results}

-In this section we present an extensive numerical study of the proposed TGPSSM, evaluating its performance in multiple datasets and comparing it to various benchmark algorithms.
-The detailed experimental configurations can be found in Appendix and the accompanying source code\footnote{Available online: \url{https://github.com/zhidilin/TGPSSM}}.
+This section presents a comprehensive numerical study of the proposed variational algorithms for TGPSSMs, which includes evaluating the performance of the TGPSSM on multiple datasets and comparing it with various benchmark algorithms.
+Additional details regarding the experimental setup can be found in Appendix, and the accompanying source code is publicly available online\footnote{\url{https://github.com/zhidilin/TGPSSM}}.